-Smelly urine mostly occurs due to decreased water intake throughout the day.
-This can also give the urine a dark yellow tinge.
-A foul smell can also happen after eating certain foods like garlic, onion or asparagus.
+Your urine can have a foul odor as a result of reduced fluid intake, which can also give the urine a dark yellow tinge.
+Strong-smelling urine can also be noticed after eating certain foods like garlic, onion or asparagus.
 Oftentimes, the smell can be resolved with simple interventions, like ensuring adequate fluid intake throughout the day or avoiding consumption of these foods.

 Nonetheless, smelly urine can also be a sign of a health problem, like a UTI, uncontrolled diabetes or even an STI.
 These causes will usually produce other symptoms, like pain with urination, urinary frequency, increased thirst and swelling.